Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Ethics, AV Acceptance and User Perception

 Studies examining trust and acceptance of highly automated driving systems (HADs) among younger and older drivers have shown that both groups consider HAD trustworthy and acceptable, with trust and acceptance showing comparable developmental patterns over different stages of system experience \cite{hartwich2019first}.
-Positive initial experiences with HADs were found to be crucial in establishing drivers' trust, acceptance, and usage of the system.
+Positive initial experiences with HADs were crucial in establishing drivers' trust, acceptance, and system usage.
 However, the potential risk of over-reliance and misuse of HADs has also been identified.
 Future research should focus on designing HMIs for HADs that support adequate system experiences from the initial phase to appropriate ongoing usage, particularly for older drivers.
-Finally, to comprehensively assess the relationship between autonomous vehicles and ethics, it is essential to consider several key factors, such as criminalization, paternalism, privacy, justice, responsibility, transparency, justice and fairness, non-maleficence, responsibility, privacy, beneficence, freedom, autonomy, trust, sustainability, dignity, and solidarity\cite{ito2022consideration}.
-Addressing these issues will be crucial to ensure the safe and ethical operation of autonomous vehicles.
+Finally, to comprehensively assess the relationship between AVs and ethics, it is essential to consider several key factors, such as criminalization, paternalism, privacy, justice, responsibility, transparency, justice and fairness, non-maleficence, responsibility, privacy, beneficence, freedom, autonomy, trust, sustainability, dignity, and solidarity\cite{ito2022consideration}.
+Addressing these issues will ensure AVs' safe and ethical operation.